LycheeOrg/LycheeOrg.github.io/docs/faq.md

 Another way to see this screen is to use the command: `php artisan lychee:diagnostics`

-### When I do X, I get an error api not found, what can I do?
+### When I do X, I get an error API not found, what can I do?

 Open the dev modules of your browser (usually by pressing `F12`) and open the Network tab.
 Redo the action with Network tab open and look at the response of the last query (most likely a red line).